 What makes you special?

 Ask about the time that the character discovered that they aren’t common, but instead began to know that they are a hero.
 Have them describe it.
 Did they fight with arms, pick up a bow?
 Maybe they stole something?
 There should be indications towards class here.
 The experience may be a bit like a tree where the branches are melee or magic.
-After that the split might be sneaky (Rogue), hefty (Fighter, Barbarian), ranged (Fighter, Rogute, Ranger) or divine (Cleric, Druid), arcane (Wizard), discovered (Sorcerer), pledged (Warlock, Paladin).
+After that the split might be sneaky (Rogue), hefty (Fighter, Barbarian), ranged (Fighter, Rogue, Ranger) or divine (Cleric, Druid), arcane (Wizard), discovered (Sorcerer), pledged (Warlock, Paladin).
 Are they principled (Monks, Paladins, Clerics)?
-This could be the longest conversation you have.
-Throw them some experience.
+This is likely the longest conversation you have during narrative character creation.
+Throw them some experience for wonderful ideas that surprise and entertain you.

 But during this section you’ll come away with their Class, their options like Fighting Styles, or Faith, or Wizard school, etc.